 Already in the Introduction to the Logic, Kant distinguishes space itself (or as the context suggests, its original representation via intuition), on the one hand, from both the a priori geometrical determinations of it, and also what he there calls the "transcendental representation" of space, on the other (A56/B80-1).
-The specifically "transcendental" representation of space refers to "the cognition" that these other representations-i.e., the intuition and the geometrical determinations of space-"are not of empirical origin at all, and the possibility that they can nevertheless be related a priori to objects of experience" (A56/B81; emphasis added).
-Now, because it is a "cognition" of something about the intuition and geometrical representations of space, rather than the mere intuition or the geometrical representations themselves, this transcendental representation of space cannot be identical to either one of them.
-Moreover, the specific features cognised in this transcendental representation about these other representations are, first, that they are of 'pure' origin (and so able to be given a priori), and second, that they relate to objects a priori.
+The specifically "transcendental" representation of space refers to "the cognition" that these other representations-i.e. the intuition and the geometrical determinations of space-"are not of empirical origin at all, and the possibility that they can nevertheless be related a priori to objects of experience" (A56/B81; emphasis added).
+Now, because it is a "cognition" of space, rather than the mere intuition or the geometrical representations themselves, this transcendental representation of space cannot be identical to either one of them.
+Moreover, the specific features cognised in this transcendental representation about these other representations are, first, that they are of "pure" origin (and so one and the same thing were not able to be first given in one manner and then in the other.
+But not only is this not in any way conceptually prohibited, it is exactly what Kant seems to have in mind in this particular case.
+Space is first given "in" the subject in pure intuition, and then given "objectively" in consciousness to thought, as the correlate of a concept.

+able to be given a priori), and second, that they relate to objects a priori.
 This sounds quite close to the cognition of the concept of space gained in TAe's metaphysical and transcendental expositions, respectively.

-What is more, in the lead-up to TD, Kant explicitly refers to the concept of space as something that "relate[s] to objects completely a priori" (A85/B118), and also as itself "a priori" (A89/B121), and does so in contradistinction to both the "pure intuition" of space itself (A89/B121-2; emphasis added), and also in contradistinction to the equally a priori cognitions of space in geometry, which are said to arise in part from "its basic concept [Grundbegriff]" and in part to be "grounded on intuition a priori" (A87/B120; trans. amended).
+What is more, in the lead-up to TD, Kant explicitly refers to the concept of space as something that "relate[s] to objects completely a priori" (A85/B118), and also as itself "a priori" (A89/B121), and does so in contradistinction to both the "pure intuition" of space itself (A89/B121-2; emphasis added) and the equally a priori cognitions of space in geometry, which are said to arise in part from "its basic concept" (Grundbegriff) and in part to be "grounded on intuition a priori" (A87/B120; trans. amended).

 In the introductory sections of the Principles (Grundsätze, basic propositions), Kant continues to fill out this distinction, noting that there are two different kinds of pure basic propositions a priori, one set which goes "from concepts to intuition", and another that goes "from the intuition to concepts" (A160/B199).
-The latter are the basic propositions of mathematics, whereas the former actually function as "a principle [Principium]" for the mathematical propositions, a principle "on which is grounded a priori the possibility and objective validity" of mathematical propositions (A160/B199; trans. amended).
-So, while mathematical basic propositions are "derived from [...] pure intuitions (although by means of the understanding)", the mathematics-grounding a priori basic propositions are instead "derived from pure concepts" (A159-60/B198-9; emphasis added).
+The latter are the basic propositions of mathematics, whereas the former actually function as "a principle" (Principium) for the mathematical propositions, a principle "on which is grounded a priori the possibility and objective validity" of mathematical propositions (A160/B199; trans. amended).
+So, while mathematical basic propositions are "derived from ... pure intuitions (although by means of the understanding)", the mathematics-grounding a priori basic propositions are instead "derived from pure concepts" (A159-60/B198-9; emphasis added).
 What is more, it is only the latter, mathematics-grounding propositions, rather than the specifically mathematical ones, which Kant says here are to be included in the Transcendental Analytic's "systematic representation" (A159/B197) of the basic propositions of pure understanding.
 Here again, then, Kant is distinguishing between what sort of representation of space pertains to geometry (mathematics) and what pertains to (transcendental) philosophy, and also again ordering the latter as the ground or principle of the former-all the while, however, presupposing TAe's account of the ultimate origin of the concept of space used in philosophy in original intuition.